To be eligible to be registered as a charity with the ACNC, your organisation must:

 - not be an individual, political party or government entity.

 It must also have an Australian Business Number (ABN) with the right ‘entity type’.
+See our guidance about legal structures for more information.

 Generally, a not-for-profit is an organisation that does not operate for the profit, personal gain or other benefit of particular people (for example, its members, the people who run it or their friends or relatives).
-The definition of not-for-profit applies both while the organisation is operating and if it winds up.

 To be registered, your organisation must show the ACNC that it operates on a not-for-profit basis.
-For most organisations this is done through having a governing document with a suitable not-for-profit clause, and then by consistently following this clause.
+For most organisations this is done by having a governing document with a suitable not-for-profit clause, and then by consistently following this clause.

 A not-for-profit can make a profit, but any profit must be put back into the organisation and used for its charitable purposes.